maxschmaltz/Course-LLM-based-Assistants/llm-based-assistants/infos/topic_overview.md

 * [Querying Databases with Function Calling](https://arxiv.org/abs/2502.00032), `Weaviate, Contextual AI & Morningstar`

 <a name="1505"></a>
-#### 15.05. _Lab_: RAG Chatbot
+#### 15.05. _Lab_: RAG Chatbot Pt.
+1
 > On material of [session 13.05](#1305)

-In this lab, we'll expand the functionality of the chatbot built at the last lab to connect it to user-specific information.
+In this lab, we'll start expanding the functionality of the chatbot built at the last lab to connect it to user-specific information.
+In this first part, we'll preprocess our custom data for further retrieval.

 **Reading**:
 * [How to load PDFs](https://python.langchain.com/docs/how_to/document_loader_pdf/), `LangChain`